 You live in a remote location

 People who otherwise wouldn’t have access to personal training can now have a coach!
-For example, one of my clients lives smack in the middle of Outback Australia, 1000 km away from Darwin.
+For example, one of our clients lives smack in the middle of Outback Australia, 1000 km away from Darwin.
 The tiny town gets their food delivered every 2 weeks on a giant truck.
-This is not someone who’d normally have access to an in-person trainer, but she now gets customized workouts, video coaching sessions, progress tracking, exercise form checks, nutrition coaching, and a friendly kick in the ass to take her fitness to the next level.
+This is not someone who’d normally have access to an in-person trainer, but she now gets customized workouts, video check-in sessions, progress tracking, exercise form checks, nutrition coaching, and a friendly kick in the ass to take her fitness to the next level.

 You have a very full schedule